PYBrulin/UAV-Tello-Simulator/README.md

 ## How to control the Tello

 The environment has been created to act as a standalone _Tello_ capable of responding to most of the _Tello_ commands defined in its SDK.
-Thus, to control the _simulated_ Tello drone, you need to use a library capable of controlling a _Tello_ drone:
+Thus, to control the _simulated_ Tello drone, you need to use a library capable of controlling a _Tello_ drone.
+You can use:

 - [My fork of the DJITelloPy python interface](https://github.com/PYBrulin/DJITelloPy) that takes into account the modifications needed to work with the simulator, originally written by [damiafuentes](https://github.com/damiafuentes/DJITelloPy).
 To use this fork in your challenge code you either need to import it directly into your source files, or install it locally as a python package, to do so use the following commands: